aws/aws-cdk/design/external-references.md

 ## Requirements

 - **REQ1**: Allow constructs to be published from one CDK app and consumed by other CDK apps within the same environment
-- **REQ2**: Support "simple" constructs, which are resources that can be represented by a set of attributes such as an ARN
-- Support "composite" constructs, which are resources that encapsulate other resources (such as security groups, roles, etc).
+- **REQ2**: Support "simple" constructs, which are resources that can be represented by a set of attributes such as an ARN and also support "composite" constructs, which are resources that encapsulate other resources (such as security groups, roles, etc).
 - **REQ3**: Allow CDK apps to reference resources that were created elsewhere (by other CDK apps, manually or any other mean) by referencing the physical identity.
 For example, an S3 Bucket ARN should be sufficient in order to reference an existing S3 bucket.
-- **REQ4**: If possible, implement the mechanism such that it can be later used to publish and consume constructs through other key/value mechanism such as environment variables, SSM parameters, etc.
+- **REQ4**: Implement the mechanism such that it can be later used to publish and consume constructs through other key/value mechanism such as environment variables, SSM parameters, etc.
 - **REQ5**: If a resource is exported twice under the same export name, only a single set of outputs will be created ([#1496](https://github.com/awslabs/aws-cdk/issues/1496)).
-- **REQ6**: If the same resource is imported twice in the same stack, the "import" method will return the same object.
+- **REQ6**: If the same resource is imported twice into the same stack, the "import" method **may** return the same object (as in, the same instance).
 - **REQ7**: For some resources (like VPC for example), it should be possible look up the resource in the current environment by querying through an environmental context provider.
 - **REQ8**: It should be possible to resolve import values either during synthesis time (i.e. via an environmental context provider) or during deploy time (i.e. via `Fn::ImportValue`).
 There are certain resources that will _require_ the use of synthesis-time resolution due to their complex representation.